sistecma/temporalio/app/python/qa/README.md

 ### README IN ENGLISH
 #### Example of microservice usage with Temporal and Python
 In this example we will illustrate how to use Temporal with python3 in a microservice architecture.
+If you are not familiar with Temporal, please follow this [link](https://temporal.io/)

 We define simple questions and answers as an application.
 We assume 3 microservices: